Squares with Concentric Circles

 What is a case presentation?
 How does it differ from the presentation of a session?
 What is a note, taken in or after a session?
 What is it to speak to a Control or Supervising analyst about what was said, and what happened in a session?
 What is it to present the speech of the analysand session by session, and to take responsibility for one’s act as an analyst in each session insofar as the analytic act of the Candidate-Analyst or Analyst welcomes the response of the unconscious within the constraints of the transference?
 What is the effect of the analytic act, and how do we create and sustain the session as a space and time for the work of the unconscious?
 These questions will inform our work in seminar on the question of the psychoanalytic clinic in the aftermath of Lacan’s return to Freud.

-As we work on ongoing clinical cases presented by the participants, the seminar will refer to the following readings: Chapter VII, “The Psychology of the Dream Processes” from Sigmund Freud’s Interpretation of Dreams, “Notes upon a Case of Obsessional Neurosis,” and the “Original Record of the Case, and Lacan’s essay “The Direction of the Treatment and the Principle of its Power,” and Willy Apollon’s “What’s At Stake in the Freudian Clinic.”
+As we work on ongoing clinical cases presented by the participants, the seminar will refer to the following readings: Chapter VII, “The Psychology of the Dream Processes” from Sigmund Freud’s Interpretation of Dreams, “History of an Infantile Neurosis,” “The Sense of the Symptom,” Lacan’s essay “The Direction of the Treatment and the Principle of its Power,” and “Beyond the ‘reality principle’” and Willy Apollon’s “The Dream in the Wake of the Freudian Rupture.”

 The logic and experience of this seminar proposes and assumes a methodology and a praxis: our reading of Freud focuses on the ways in which Lacan’s writing in the Écrits transmits a savoir that orients clinical practice insofar as it welcomes the dream, symptom and unconscious formations as they break through and from a censored unconscious.
 In addition, we will consider how advances made by recent approaches to working with dreams in the clinic of psychosis, addiction, and other disorders and discontents of the speaking being shifts our understanding and conceptualization of the transference as regards a real at work within the body and psyche of the subject in contemporary clinical practice.